 The Internet is a large space filled with millions of web pages, servers, and databases running nonstop daily.
 In fact, the portion of the Internet accessed using search engines like Google and Bing is just the surface.
 Below this surface exists something called the deep web and, further below that, the dark web.

 While most internet users often use the dark and deep web interchangeably, the two terms have different meanings.
-The difference between these two sections is that the deep web houses online content you can’t access through any search engine, whereas the deep web will require you to download a special browser before you can access it.
+The difference between these two sections is that the deep web houses online content you can’t access through any search engine, whereas the dark web will require you to download a special browser before you can access it.

 If you are curious about the differences between these two terms, you are in the right spot.
 This post clearly defines the dark and deep web and highlights their key differences.
 You will also find a guide on protecting your online traffic while browsing on either of them.
 Let’s dive in!